adamhenson/s3-image-uploader/README.md

   * {string} options.bucket - S3 bucket.
 Required.
   * {string} options.source - Path to the image to be uploaded.
 Required.
   * {string} options.name - Name to be used for new file uploaded to S3.
 Required.
+  * {number || boolean} options.maxFileSize - can be a number or boolean false.
+The number represents file size in MegaBytes.
+Optional.
+Default is false.
 * @param {function} successCallback - Callback function.
 Receives one argument - {object} status object.
 Required.
 * @param {function} errorCallback - Callback function.
 Receives one argument - {object} error stack trace.
 Required.